We strive for balance among academic rigor, civic engagement, and community well-being.

 • How do we approach AI?

 Technological advances have changed how we teach and learn countless times: hand-held calculators and Excel sparked changes in math instruction, spell checkers and translation software did the same for language learning, and so forth.
+AI is not a recent invention.
+But the technology has become powerful and easily accessible in a relatively short time.

 Co-ed, progressive, college prep school in Washington, DC featuring a challenging curriculum in an inclusive environment for grades 6-12.